marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/modulo.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MODULO, modulo, division, modulo

 .. _modulo:

-.. index:: MODULO

-.. index:: modulo

-.. index:: division, modulo

 MODULO --- Modulo function
 **************************